Notargets/gocfd/README.md

 :-------------------------:|:-------------------------:|:-------------------------:
 ![](images/render-mesh-isentropic-vortex-initial-zoom-7.PNG) | ![](images/render-mesh-isentropic-vortex-initial-zoom-7-rhoU.png) | ![](images/vortex-1-2-4-7-lax-cropped.gif)

+## Currently [10/3/21]

+I've implemented laplacian artificial dissipation that tracks shock induced instabilities using the Lagrangian solution element to compute the flux derivatives and also for the divergence of the dissipation field.
+The method works well for 1st order calculations, with sharp shock resolution and fast convergence, though the intra-element shock resolution is marked with a significant discontinuity with the edges of the shock capturing cell.
+When the shock aligns with the edge, the result is a near perfect shock capture, but when the shock is not on the edge, the intra-cell solution has spurious internal oscillations.

+Based on these results, I'm implementing what seems a simpler and more appropriate method: The dissipation flux will be calculated for all points within the Raviart Thomas element used for the calculation of the fluid flux divergence.
+The resulting dissipation flux [epsR, epsS] is then added to the physical fluid flux [fluxR,fluxS] and then the divergence of the combined flux is calculated using the RT element divergence operator.
+I'm anticipating that this approach should provide added stability to the flux field, which is an (N+1)th order polynomial field that overlays the (N)th order solution field.
+In the prior approach, the (N)th order divergence of the artificial dissipation is added to the (N+1)th order derived physical divergence, and I think that is creating aliasing errors that are unstable.

 ## Discontinuous Galerkin Method for solving systems of equations - CFD, CEM, ... hydrodynamics-fusion (simulate the Sun), etc!